Beak: Billing

 this behavior appears to strengthen pair bonding.
 The amount of contact involved varies among species.
 Some gently touch only a part of their partner's beak while others clash their beaks vigorously together.

 Gannets raise their bills high and repeatedly clatter them, the male puffin nibbles at the female's beak, the male waxwing puts his bill in the female's mouth and ravens hold each other's beaks in a prolonged "kiss".

 Billing can also be used as a gesture of appeasement or subordination.
-Subordinate Canada jay routinely bill more dominant birds, lowering their body and quivering their wings in the manner of a young bird food begging as they do so.
+Subordinate Canada jay routinely bill more dominant birds, lowering their body and quivering their wings in the manner of a young bird begging for food as they do so.

 A number of parasites, including rhinonyssids and Trichomonas gallinae are known to be transferred between birds during episodes of billing.

 Use of the term extends beyond avian behavior; "billing and cooing" in reference to human courtship (particularly kissing) has been in use since Shakespeare's time, and derives from the courtship of doves.

 Beak trimming

 Because the beak is a sensitive organ with many sensory receptors, beak trimming (sometimes referred to as 'debeaking') is "acutely painful" to the birds it is performed on.
 It is nonetheless routinely done to intensively farmed poultry flocks, particularly laying and broiler breeder flocks, because it helps reduce the damage the flocks inflict on themselves due to a number of stress-induced behaviors, including cannibalism, vent pecking and feather pecking.
 A cauterizing blade or infrared beam is used to cut off about half of the upper beak and about a third of the lower beak.
 Pain and sensitivity can persist for weeks or months after the procedure, and neuromas can form along the cut edges.
 Food intake typically decreases for some period after the beak is trimmed.
 However, studies show that trimmed poultry's adrenal glands weigh less, and their plasma corticosterone levels are lower than those found in untrimmed poultry, indicating that they are less stressed overall.

-A similar but separate practice, usually performed by an avian veterinarian or an experienced birdkeeper, involves clipping, filing or sanding the beaks of captive birds for health purposes – in order to correct or temporarily alleviate overgrowths or deformities and better allow the bird to go about its normal feeding and preening activities.
+A similar but separate practice, usually performed by an avian veterinarian or an experienced birdkeeper, involves clipping, filing or sanding the beaks of captive birds for health purposes–in order to correct or temporarily alleviate overgrowths or deformities and better allow the bird to go about its normal feeding and preening activities.

-Amongst raptor keepers, this practice is commonly known as "coping".
+Among raptor keepers, the practice is commonly known as "coping".